 Therapy on Your Schedule

 If you are struggling with a mental health concern, having a good outpatient mental health clinic nearby can help you remain true to yourself while developing more positive, functional thought and behavior patterns.
 If you have been prescribed psychiatric medication and always take it exactly as prescribed, there is no reason for you to participate in 12-step meetings or addiction treatment.
 Our mental health treatment programs rely heavily on individual therapy and the client-therapist relationship.
 If you do need counseling for substance use disorder, we can provide it; however, a primary mental health therapist is able to treat all kinds of mental health disorders that are not limited to a dual diagnosis.
-The following are a few examples of mental health conditions we commonly treat at Crestview:
+The following are a few examples of mental health treatment programs we offer at Crestview:

 A Portland mental health clinic may be an option for you if you find yourself standing in your own way.

-Making the decision to visit a Portland mental health clinic can greatly increase your chances of moving through the concerns you need to work through in order to experience a more comfortable quality of life .
+Making the decision to visit a Portland mental health clinic can greatly increase your chances of moving through the concerns you need to work through in order to experience a more comfortable quality of life.
 Crestview’s full medical and psychiatric team will assist you every step of the way.
 Finding balance isn’t easy in the beginning; however, your mental health is worth the effort.

 Outpatient Mental Health Services

-At Crestview Recovery we acknowledge the need for outpatient mental health treatment for people who struggle with a mental health disorder as their primary concern.
+At Crestview Recovery, we acknowledge the need for outpatient mental health treatment for people who struggle with a mental health disorder as their primary concern.
 That is why our licensed mental health therapists, counselors, psychiatrists, psychologists, and master-level clinicians work with you to develop a unique individual mental wellness plan.
 A few of the mental health programs our therapists offer include:

 - Rational emotive behavior therapy